framontb/JComSkeleton/README.md

 ### EXAMPLE > Create a component skeleton with name JumerCom
 Set the property **component.name** to give the name to the new component:

-`php ./vendor/phing/phing/bin/phing -f ./buildfiles/build.xml build.from.template -Dtemplate=helloworld -Dcomponent.name=JumerCom2`
+`php ./vendor/phing/phing/bin/phing -f ./buildfiles/build.xml create.from.template -Dtemplate=helloworld -Dcomponent.name=JumerCom2`

 ### EXAMPLE > Delete Skeleton Folder